 Then we construct ansatzes for master numerators.
-For planar masters, it is convenient to parametrize the momenta using zone variables \cite{Drummond:2006rz}.
-For example, in the first diagram of Figure~\ref{fig:phi2master}, $\ell_a=x_{1}-x_{a}\equiv x_{1a}$ and the ansatz for the numerator $N_1^m $ is a polynomial of proper distances $x_{ij}^2$.
-Moreover, due to the good UV behavior of the form factor, we can impose the following power-counting constraints on the ansatz: a one-loop $n $-point sub-graph carries no more than $n-4 $ powers of the corresponding loop momentum \cite{Bern:2012uf}, with an exception that if the sub-graph is a one-loop form factor, the maximal power is $n-3$ \cite{Boels:2012ew}, see also \cite{Lin:2021qol} for details.
+It is convenient to parametrize the momenta using zone variables \cite{Drummond:2006rz}.
+For example, in the first diagram of Figure~\ref{fig:phi2master}, $\ell_a=x_{1}-x_{a}\equiv x_{1a}$, and the ansatz of the numerator $N_1^m $ is a polynomial of proper distances $x_{ij}^2$.
+Moreover, since the form factor is half-BPS and has good UV behavior, we can impose the following power-counting constraints on the ansatz: a one-loop $n $-point sub-graph carries no more than $n-4 $ powers of the corresponding loop momentum \cite{Bern:2012uf}, with an exception that if the sub-graph is a one-loop form factor, the maximal power is $n-3$ \cite{Boels:2012ew}, see also \cite{Lin:2021qol} for details.
 As an example, for the first master in Figure~\ref{fig:phi2master}, monomials like $(x_{ij}^2)^2(x_{ai}^2)^2(x_{dj}^2)$ and $(x_{ij}^2)^3(x_{ad}^2)(x_{aj}^2)$, $i,j=1,2,3,4$, should be considered, while $x_{b}$ and $x_{c}$ are not allowed to appear.

-In practice, we can simplify the ansatz construction by applying the symmetry as well as the maximal-cut properties of the master graphs, which can be achieved by starting from the rung-rule numerators \cite{Bern:1998ug,Bern:2010tq} and then adding terms proportional to propagators according to the graph symmetries.
+In practice, we can simplify the ansatz construction by applying the symmetry as well as the maximal-cut properties of the master graphs.
+This can be done by starting from the rung-rule numerators \cite{Bern:1998ug,Bern:2010tq} and then adding terms proportional to propagators respecting the graph symmetries.
 For instance, the rung-rule numerator for the first master $N_1^{\rm m}$ can be obtained as

 which captures the maximal cut of the diagram.
 To further complement the ansatz, contributions involving propagators like $x_{d2}^2$ and $x_{d3}^2$ can be added in a symmetry-preserving way, such as